 Haircut #1: Access

-Practical advice for the owner: before any deal, prepare a simple document, a Google Earth map with the route from the compartment to the nearest paved road marked, kilometres listed, and the condition of each segment recorded.
-If you have year-round access, the buyer cannot argue "the road is bad", and that becomes your negotiating lever.
+One practical piece of preparation before listing: a Google Earth map with the route from the compartment to the nearest paved road marked, kilometres and the condition of each segment recorded.
+With year-round access on paper, "the road is bad" stops being the buyer's argument.

 Haircut #2: Encumbrances